Category Archives: How-to

 Integrate Facebook login to WordPress – Facebook HTML5 code

-Your template file will be looking like this.
+Your template file will look like this.

 Integrate Facebook login to WordPress - Facebook Template for WordPress